ryancramerdesign/GoogleClientAPI/README.md

 `composer require processwire/google-client-api`
 -->

-### Step 2: Enable in ProcessWire
+### Step 2: Install Google Client library

-- Login to your ProcessWire admin and go to: Modules > Refresh.
+- On the module configuration screen, you should now see a checkbox giving you the option to install the Google PHP API Client library.
-- Click “Install” next to the *GoogleClientAPI* module (which should appear on the “Site” tab).
+- Proceed with installing the library, either by checking the box and clicking Submit, or downloading and installing yourself to the location it provides.
-- You should now be at the module’s configuration screen, remain here for step 3.
+- Note that the library is quite large, so it may take a few minutes to complete installation.

-### Step 3: Enable APIs in your Google account
+### Step 3: Configure and enable APIs in Google Console

-*This step assumes you are already at your GoogleClientAPI module configuration screen.
+For this step we'll be working with [Google Console](https://console.developers.google.com) for developers and APIs:

-Please note that Google often changes small details in their console control panel so some of the details of the instructions may vary slightly.*
+> Google Console somtimes changes aspects of their system, so some of the details of the instructions may vary, but the overall concepts should be the same as the instructions provided here.
+Depending on whether you've previously used Google APIs or not, it may want you to take more steps to enable them.
+Follow Google's instructions as needed until you are at the point where you can successfully “Create a new project” in Google Console.
+Sometimes things get confusing here, and Google's instructions can be lacking, so just give yourself a little extra time and know that's normal when working in Google Console — stick with it.
+Note that we are using the OAuth 2.0 authentication, should you see reference to it in Google Console.

 1. Open a new/window tab in your browser, go to [Google Console](https://console.developers.google.com) and login.
 Google may want you to "Enable and Manage APIs" or accept some terms or the like.